 Tip: Precede the in and pub directories with (com/) and dir with (pub/) to prevent the exclusion of these terms that may exist in other areas of the URL.

-Tip: You must enclose the term (people you know) in quotes (“”) for it to be effective.
+Tip: You must enclose the term (join to connect) in quotes (“”) for it to be effective.

 This is certainly the most specific way to target profiles but it’s unnecessary to use two (site) operators when one will do.